Vinnie Pasquantino Player Props: Royals vs. Braves

-The Kansas City Royals, including Vinnie Pasquantino (hitting .333 in his past 10 games, with four doubles, two home runs, eight walks and three RBI), battle starter Bryce Elder and the Atlanta Braves at Kauffman Stadium, Saturday at 4:10 PM ET.
+Vinnie Pasquantino -- 1-for-5 in his most recent game -- will be in action for the Kansas City Royals versus the Atlanta Braves, with Kyle Wright on the mound, on April 16 at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Braves.
+He had a one-hit performance in his last game (1-for-5) against the Braves.

 Vinnie Pasquantino Game Info & Props vs. the Braves